jamiewessels/Philly_Food_Access/README.md

 ### Initial Exploration:

-The dataset has 1336 entries and 17 columns.
+The raw dataset had 1336 entries and 17 columns.

 **Null Values:**
 There were 13 null values within the raw dataset, 11 of which corresponded to the non-residential areas within Philadelphia.
 These null values were excluded, as I was interested in the areas with residents.

 **Initial Visualizations**

-I intially spent a lot of time visualizing the data through scatterplot matrices, overlaid histograms, and cumulative distributions before diving into any analysis.
+I intially spent a lot of time visualizing the data through scatterplot matrices, overlaid histograms, and cumulative distributions.

 The data for total number of low produce supply stores by poverty classification was interesting, as it indicated that high poverty areas could be more likely to have more low produce supply stores (i.e. stores that do not sell fruits and vegetables).